Hamza-code-hub/AI-Defect-Detection-for-Manufacturing-Quality-Control/README.md

 ## Overview

-**Anomalib** is an open-source computer vision library focused on **visual anomaly detection**.
+**defectscopeai** is an open-source computer vision library focused on **visual anomaly detection**.
 It provides a practical framework for benchmarking state-of-the-art methods, developing custom models, and deploying industrial inspection systems for **image and video anomaly detection**.

 The project is built for teams who need more than just model training.
 It covers the full lifecycle of anomaly detection: